ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus/_index.md

 {{% /notice %}}

-_This syllabus covers both courses.
+_This information covers both courses.
 They are taught using the same content._

 ### Instructor Contact Information